kjosib/booze-tools/example/decaf.md

 ```
 Integer constants may be either decimal or hexadecimal using the C-style convention.
 Floating point constants require a decimal point, but not necessarily a fractional part.
-Strings are not allowed to span lines, and they MUST be closed.
-In a nod to usability,
-unterminated strings are caught specifically with an extra rule here.
-It demonstrates
+Strings of the usual kind begin with the double-quote (`"`) character, while triple-quoted
+strings begin with `"""`.
+Aside from the termination requirements which are expressed as
+scanner rules, the processing of strings is presumably identical: the only difference
+is which scan-condition to enter up front.
+These rules, then, show how you can provide
-how you can add a parameter (any sequence of letters and the underscore) to an action.
+such a parameter (any sequence of letters and the underscore) to an action,
+directly in the scanner definition.
 ```
 \d+                       :decimal_integer
 0[xX]{xdigit}+            :hex_integer
 \d+\.\d*([eE][-+]?\d+)?   :double_constant
-"[{DOT}&&^"]*"            :string_constant
-"                         :error unterminated_string
+"                         :begin_string IN_STRING
+"""                       :begin_string IN_LONG_STRING
 ```

 Decaf uses various punctuation in its grammar.
 The following rules pick that up.
 Since we